Applied-Optimization/AOP-EXO1/aopt-exercise0/README.md

 # Assignment 1

-- **Gobi**: Implemented the 2D quadratic function in `FunctionQuadratic2D.hh`, including the evaluation function and the generation of output CSV files for visualization.
+- **Gobi Ahonon**: Implemented the 2D quadratic function in `FunctionQuadratic2D.hh`, including the evaluation function and the generation of output CSV files for visualization.

-- **Gobi && Deep Shukla**: Implemented the ND quadratic function in `FunctionQuadraticND.hh`, allowing for evaluation in higher dimensions.
+- **Gobi Ahonon && Deep Shukla**: Implemented the ND quadratic function in `FunctionQuadraticND.hh`, allowing for evaluation in higher dimensions.

 - **Werner Schmid**: Developed the grid search algorithm for both 2D and ND functions, enabling efficient minimization of the objective functions.